Financial planning

 • Select a plan that makes sense for you based on your family’s healthcare needs and your budget.

-• Once you’ve chosen a plan, make sure you have enough set aside in your Liquidity strategy to cover potential out-of-pocket costs.
+• Once you’ve chosen a plan, make sure you have enough cash set aside to cover potential out-of-pocket costs.

 • If you have a low-deductible health plan with a flexible spending account (FSA), set your contribution amount by estimating how much you think you may spend on healthcare that year.

-• If you have a high-deductible health plan and have access to a health savings account (HSA), contribute as much as you can afford to save (up to the annual contribution limit) and invest these funds for long-term growth.
+• If you have a high-deductible health plan and have access to a health savings account (HSA), contribute as much as you can afford to save (up to the annual contribution limit).
+HSAs offer a unique triple tax advantage and allow you to keep the funds invested for many years.
+Investing these funds for long-term growth can help you to maximize the benefits.

 2. Protect your human capital